 The Cooperative Education MBA is designed to provide management work experience for the full-time day MBA candidate.
-Cooperative Education placements are arranged with quality businesses who provide meaningful management experience for the
+Cooperative Education placements are arranged through the Career Development Center with quality businesses who provide meaningful management experience for the student, and compensate them for their work.
+The program is designed to prepare students for middle and, ultimately, senior management positions.